ckormanyos/real-time-cpp/readme.md

 To build any target other than Debug or Release for Win32, a cross-compiler (GNU/GCC cross compiler) is required.
 See the text below for additional details.

-GNU/GCC cross compilers running on `Win*` intended to for the reference application when on VisualStudio(R) can also be found in the [ckormanyos/real-time-cpp-toolchains repository](https://github.com/ckormanyos/real-time-cpp-toolchains).
+GNU/GCC cross compilers running on `Win*` intended for the reference application when on VisualStudio(R) can also be found in the [ckormanyos/real-time-cpp-toolchains repository](https://github.com/ckormanyos/real-time-cpp-toolchains).
-This repository also contains detailed instructions on their installing, moving and using these GNU/GCC comp�ilers.
+This repository also contains detailed instructions on installing, moving and using these ported GNU/GCC compilers.

 Upon successful build, the build results, such as the HEX-files, map files, etc., will be placed in the `bin` directory.